diferma0151/sample_repo/developers/RepositoryAccess.md

 long-term:

 * implement per-repository command queue
+* how to call workbench from sub dialogs?
 * drop `thgrepository` extension
 * use command server via `QProcess`
 * better control of `refreshWctx()`